UserJoo9/WiFi-Nightmare/README.md

     - In VS Code, go to **File > Open Folder...**
     - Select the folder corresponding to your device:
         - For **ESP32**: Select the `ESP32-DePortal2` folder.
-        - For **NodeMCU (ESP8266)**: Select the `NodeMCU8266-DePortal2` folder.
+        - For **ESP8266**: Select the `ESP8266-DePortal2` folder.

 3.  **Connect Your Device**:
-    - Connect your ESP32 or NodeMCU board to your computer via a USB cable.
+    - Connect your ESP32 or ESP8266 board to your computer via a USB cable.

 4.  **Upload Firmware**:
     - Wait for PlatformIO to initialize (you'll see a loading indicator in the bottom status bar).